riedelsolutions/java/README.md

 # Java Projects

-Old Java practice projects I come back to, when I need to refresh my memory.
+Old Java practice projects I come back to when I need to refresh my memory.

+I made these following different MOOCs and university courses back when I was first learning Java and Android development.

 #### [Stanford 193A](https://github.com/riedelsolutions/java/tree/master/Stanford%20193A)